georgek2/Decision_Tree/README.md

 # Decision_Tree

  Using the DecisionTreeRegressor for ML

- > Model_One : Build by removing all columns with categorical variables and missing values
+ > Model_One : All columns with categorical variables and missing values removed from the features.